-Blawx allows you to record and deal with information about dates, and durations of time.
+Blawx allows you to record and deal with information about dates, times, and durations of time.

-The date and duration data types are available in the Data Types drawer of the toolbox, and can be used when creating attributes on a category.
+The date, time, datetime, and duration data types can be used when creating attributes on a category.
 For example, in the Net 30 example that comes with Blawx, Invoices are defined as having an invoice date and a payment due date.
 That code looks like this:

-There are two ways of creating date and duration values in Blawx.
-One is to simply type them in using the date value and duration value blocks that appear in the Data Values drawer of the toolbox.
+To create date, time, datetime, and duration values in Blawx you can simply type them in using the value blocks that appear in the Dates drawer of the toolbox.

 A test in the Net 30 example uses the date value block to specify a date like this:

-Blawx represents dates as a set of three numbers, indicating the year, month, and day.
+When entering dates (and the date portion of a datetime), you provide a year, month, and a day.
 The year is an integer, which means that it can be zero, or a negative number.
-In Blawx, the year zero is the year prior to the year 1, and the year -1 is the year prior to zero.
+In Blawx, the year zero is the year prior to the year 1 CE (1 BCE), and the year -1 is the year prior to that (2 BCE).

 Months can only be integers between 1 and 12, and days can only be integers between 1 and 31.
-If you specify an invalid date, such as February 30, or February 29 on a year that was not a leap year, Blawx will not notice when you specify the date value, but calculations may fail when you attempt to calculate something with it.
+If you specify an invalid date, such as February 30, or February 29 on a year that was not a leap year, Blawx will not tell you that the date is invalid, but your calculations may fail.

-Durations are represented as a sign, and three whole numbers.
+Durations are represented as a sign, and four numbers.
 The sign is either "+" or "-", indicating whether it is a duration forward in time, or a duration backward in time.
-The three whole numbers represent the number of years, months, and days, respectively, in the duration.
+The six numbers represent the number of days, hours, minutes, and seconds respectively, in the duration.

 The date comparison block allows you to check whether one date is before, after, the same as, no earlier than or no later than the other date.

-The date addition block allows you to provide a date, and a duration, and it adds the duration to that date to generate a new date.
-If the duration provided represents a duration "into the past, the date addition block will subtract that amount of time from a date.
+The date add block allows you to find solutions where the difference between the two dates or datetimes is equal to the duration.
+If you know the two dates, it can derive the duration (which is more like date subtracting).
+If you know the duration and one date, it will derive the other date.
+If the duration provided represents a duration "into the past", the date add block will subtract that amount of time from a date.

-For example, the Net 30 example uses a date addition block to determine the due date of an invoice by adding a duration of 30 days to its date of issue, like this:
+For example, the Net 30 example uses a date add block to find the due date of an invoice by adding a duration of 30 days to its date of issue, like this:

-When calculating days and durations between dates, and when adding durations to dates, Blawx is aware of the effect of leap years.
+When calculating days and durations between dates, adding durations to dates, and comparing durations to one another, Blawx is aware of the effect of leap years.
 If you ask for the date that is one day after February 28, 2004, you will get Feburary 29, 2004.
 If you ask for the date one day after February 28, 2000, you will get March 1, 2000.